 A Student Guide to the Program

-The Middlebury Enterprise and Business Program offers a set of interdisciplinary courses taught by successful executives who have real-world experience and a desire to convey their knowledge to students.
-We call these executives Professors of the Practice; they are drawn from the broad Middlebury College network of alumni, parents, and friends of the College.
+The Middlebury Enterprise and Business Program offers a set of interdisciplinary courses taught by successful executives and academicians who have real-world experience and a desire to convey their knowledge to students.
+We call these instructors Professors of the Practice.

 Enterprise and business courses can be thought of as analogous to lab courses in the natural sciences.
 They provide students with an opportunity to apply liberal arts skills to real-world problems that students are likely to encounter in their careers after Middlebury.

 All business courses are interdisciplinary; they provide students with general college credit, rather than credit within a specific department or major.

 With the Enterprise and Business Program, we offer students a variety of tracks to choose from for the focus of their studies:

 - Finance Track

 Much of the work we do is focused on career preparation for leadership in for-profit, nonprofit, government, and for-benefit enterprises.
 We also work closely with the Center for Careers and Internships (CCI) to foster engaging and supportive experiences for our students.
 CCI maintains valuable resources for students interested in business, finance, and consulting.
 Here you’ll find the latest on what’s happening on campus as well as in the field.